Azure/autorest.java/readme.md

 `fluent` option will change the default value for some vanilla options.
 For example, `generate-client-interfaces`, `context-client-method-parameter`, `required-parameter-client-methods`, `model-override-setter-from-superclass` option is by default `true`.

-For `fluent=LITE`, please set the overriding option `--pipeline.modelerfour.flatten-payloads=false`.
-This will disable the payload flattening on client method parameters, which provides better backward-compatibility for generated code.

 The code formatter would require Java 11+ runtime.

 # Customizations